ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

     independence_sigma: 0.643

 **Warning:** if a new region is used the sigma values should be recalculated!
-This can be done by commenting out the sigma values (line above) and commenting in the blocks defining the target of the weighting:
+This can be done by commenting out the sigma values (lines above) and commenting in the blocks defining the target of the weighting:

 .. code-block:: yaml